invariantlabs-ai/invariant/README.md

 ### Prevent Data Leaks In Your Productivity Agent

-> **Security Vector**: An email agent inadvertently sends sensitive data to unauthorized recipients.
+> **Vulnerability**: An email agent inadvertently sends sensitive data to unauthorized recipients.

 In productivity agents (e.g. personal email assistants), sensitive data is forwarded between components such as email, calendar, and other productivity tools.
 This opens up the possibility of data leaks, where sensitive information is inadvertently shared with unauthorized parties.
 To prevent this, ISA can be used to check and enforce data flow policies.